The effect of colors on silhouette perception

 Light colors: The volume effect

-In contrast to dark colors, light colors, such as white, beige and pastel tones, tend to catch the light and highlight the contours of the body.
-Although it may seem counterintuitive, light-colored clothing can sometimes accentuate the perception of volume, especially on the areas where it is worn.
-For example, a voluminous white skirt can appear wider than its dark counterpart, while a light blouse can draw attention to the chest or shoulders.
+In contrast to dark colors, light colors, such as white, beige, and pastel shades, tend to attract light and highlight the contours of the body.
+Although it may seem counterintuitive, light-colored clothing can sometimes accentuate the perception of volume, especially in the areas where it is worn.
+For example, a voluminous white skirt may appear larger than its dark counterpart, while a light blouse may draw attention to the chest or shoulders.

-Light colors can also impact size perception.
-White or light-colored clothing worn close to the face can give the illusion of a brighter complexion and a more radiant face, which can contribute to an overall appearance of youth and freshness.
+Light colors can also impact the perception of size.
+White or light-colored clothing worn close to the face can give the illusion of a brighter complexion and a more radiant face, which can contribute to an overall youthful and fresh appearance.

 -

-Bright, bold colors, like red, yellow, and electric blue, tend to draw the eye and create focal points to focus on.
-When used sparingly, these colors can be strategically placed to highlight certain parts of the body, drawing attention away from areas one would prefer to conceal.
+Bright, bold colors like red, yellow, and electric blue tend to draw the eye in and create focal points to focus on.
+When used sparingly, these colors can be strategically placed to highlight certain parts of the body, drawing attention away from areas that are best concealed.
 For example, a bright red belt can cinch the waist and create the illusion of a slimmer silhouette, while a bright yellow top can draw attention to the upper body.

 diego-teeshirt-orange